Charisma.com: Biography

 Due to the popularity of their videos on YouTube, the group were able to release their debut extended play Ai Ai Syndrome on July 10, 2013.
 The release was promoted with a new recording of "Hate", which managed to chart in the top 50 of Billboards Japan Hot 100 singles chart.
 Ai Ai Syndrome was well-received critically, being awarded at the 2014 CD Shop Awards for best Kantō region artist.
 The release impressed iTunes Japan staff, who listed them in their annual list of new artists who they expect to break into mainstream music in 2014.

 In April 2014, Itsuka announced the return of her solo project Meliyas, and released a full-length album Majo LP exclusively to 500 members of the Charisma.com fanclub.
 It was later given a wide release in November 2014.

 The group's debut studio album Distopping was released on June 4, 2014.
 This was followed by "Mirra Killer", a digital single collaborating with dance troupe Tempura Kidz.
 In early 2015, Charisma.com performed the theme song for the live action film adaptation of Tomohiro Koizumi's manga Shinda Me o Shita Shōnen, entitled "Tongari Young"; in April 2015 they released the single "Kongara Girl", which was written to promote Tangle Teezer-brand hair brushes.

 In July 2015, Charisma.com released their first extended play under major label Warner Music Japan, OLest.

 On December 8, 2017, Charisma.com announce that it was going on indefinite hiatus.
 Gonchi decided to retire from the entertainment industry to help out with her family's business.
 The duo's final activity was a farewell concert held at Zepp Tokyo on January 27, 2018.

-On September 8, 2018, Charisma.com returned — now as solo project by Itsuka — with the new single "Introduction teki na" released on the Charisma.com Youtube channel.
+On September 8, 2018, Charisma.com returned — now as solo project by Itsuka — with the new single "Introduction teki na" released on the Charisma.com YouTube channel.

-Four years later, Itsuka released the single "LOWGUYS" in June 14, 2023 under the Charisma.com brand.
+Four years later, Itsuka released the single "LOWGUYS" on June 14, 2023, under the Charisma.com brand.
 The followed EP MOBSTRONG, featuring "LOWGUYS", was then released a month later on July 12, 2023.